mxwllmadden/figurefodder/README.md

 # FigureFodder

 This is a collection of free and public domain neuroscience related iconography.
-All contents of this repository are created by Maxwell Madden and licensed under Creative Commons Zero 1.0 Universal and as such may be _freely used by anyone for personal or commercial purposes without attribution_.
+All contents of this repository were created by Maxwell Madden and are licensed under Creative Commons Zero 1.0 Universal and as such may be _freely used by anyone for personal or commercial purposes without attribution_.

 Files are provided in svg format.